Georgia Business Certification Program

 Certifying makes sense on lots of levels.

 1. Obtaining certification through the Georgia Business Certification program distinguishes your company from other competitors.
-Highlight your status as a Georgia business that is woman, minority or veteran-owned.
+Highlight your status as a Georgia business that is women, minority or veteran-owned.
 Certified businesses are identified within our supplier database which is visible to state and local government procurement staff and other suppliers for partnership opportunities.

 2. Does your business meet Georgia’s definition of a small business?
 If so, certification increases your attractiveness as a subcontracting partner to prime contractors with state contracts.
 Georgia law permits an income tax adjustment on the state tax return of any company that subcontracts with a DOAS-certified firm to furnish goods, property or services to the state of Georgia (O.C.G.A.
 Section 48-7-38).
 Suppliers should consult with their tax advisors to find out how to take advantage of these tax credits.